ClaireGuerin/mesa/README.md

 Attributes:
 - `unique_id` agent's unique id
-- `pos` agent position on the grid
+- `pos` agent position on the grid / in space

 Methods:
 - `step()` single step of the agent.